dragoncoder047/aelith/ROADMAP.md

 ## TODO

+* [ ] Type up lore document
+* [ ] Change continuation objects to frog-like things instead of just spinny circles
+* [ ] Change level cutscene transition shader to use a glitch effect rather than fuzzy fadeout (or maybe combination of both)
+* [ ] Change call/cc controls to not have simple radius, you click on objects to select or deselect them
+  * [ ] Need to choose controls for this
+    * [ ] something like Minecraft generalized controls?
+      * when empty: pick up item
+      * when have item: use item or throw item
+    * [ ] special kind of line to show what it is about to capture
+      * zoop circle will start at the middle radius
+      * [ ] maybe have all the other cont trap types do this too (lines graphics)
 * [ ] integrate suave's lit shaders
   * glowing lights go on lights (duh), continuation traps, continuations, continuation world markers, etc.
 * [ ] add 2.5D sprite stacking
+  * [ ] this might need the drawon component, will need to figure out how to use that
 * [ ] debug menu via pause menu for magic functions
 * [ ] make pause menu work with mouse, need text quad character detection for this
 * [ ] Add indication when button is being pressed in control hints (for streams and stuff...)